ethanlinley/eelgrass-classifierRT/slides/slides.md

 ## Step 5: Evaluate Results

-Add output raster into GIS platform and evaluate results as needed.
+Add output raster into GIS platform, classify, and evaluate results as needed.

 ![Example of a classified output in GIS software for visualization](images/classified_output.png)